reslp/reproducibility-workshop/day-2/exercise-3-advanced-docker.rst

 .. admonition:: Exercise 1

-   `Clustalo <http://www.clustal.org/omega/>`_ is a very popular tool for multiple sequence alignemnt.
+   `Clustalo <http://www.clustal.org/omega/>`_ is a very popular tool for multiple sequence alignment.
 It can be easily installed with conda, or built from source, or simply setup with precompiled binaries.

    Write a ``Dockerfile`` and build an image to run ``clustalo`` version 1.2.4.
    Possible solutions can be found here: